 This can be used as Data Extraction tool.
 The function of Aggregation work Bench is to create projects that extract data in an organised manner from a database attached to an ECCAIRS Repository.
 These projects can be used as a support tool for data analyses purposes using Microsoft Excel utility.

-Aircraft Accident Investigation Procedure Manual SLCAP 9999 Assident in use tighting Equipment Volume:1 Section: Accident investigation Equipment Chapter :21 oter :21 Page: 21-1
+Aircraft Accident Investigation Procedure Manual SLCAP 9999 A said and investigation Equipment Volume:1 Section: Accident investigation Equipment Chapter :21 Page: 21-1

-CHAPTER 21 -

-ACCIDENT INVESTIGATION EQUIPMENT
+CHAPTER 21 - ACCIDENT INVESTIGATION EQUIPMENT